bputrah/open-telemetry-kit/README.md

 >$ tar xvf OTK_quickstart.tgz

-This will extract everythin into a new directory called `OTK_quickstart/`
+This will extract everything into a new directory called `OTK_quickstart/`

 The `quickstart.py` script accepts a standalone `.csv` or `.srt` or a video file with an embedded `.srt`.
 It will read in the data, convert it to JSON, and write it to the provided destination.